 Analyzing iShares 20+ Year Treasury Bond ETF's Unusual Options Activity

-Shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $150.06.
+iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $147.63 following the option alert.

 - Trade Type: PUT